piotrsiupa/karnaugh-solver/README.md

 Input names, minterms and don't-cares are lists of numbers separated by whitespaces and/or and punctuation characters except `-` and `_`.
 (A single dash may be used to indicate an empty list.)

-Lines with any letters in them are considered to contain names.

 Leading and trailing whitespaces are stripped.

+Lines stating with a letter or an underscore are considered to contain names.

 Empty lines and lines starting with `#` (comments) are ignored.